7174Andy/machine-learning-projects/cnn/README.md

 ## Installation Guide

-1. Ensure you have Python 3.12 installed.
+1. Ensure you have Python 3.12 and [uv](https://github.com/astral-sh/uv) installed.

-2. Install the required libraries.
-You can use pip:
+2. Install the dependencies:
     ```bash
-    pip install torch torchvision PySide6 numpy matplotlib
+    uv sync
     ```

 ## How to Run